iamgatling/davidgatling/README.md

 - 👀 I’m interested in web and app dev
 - 🌱 I’m currently learning react
 - 💞️ I’m looking to collaborate on a website
-- 📫 How to reach me IG, Twitter: iamgatling
+- 📫 How to reach me IG, Twitter: @iamgatling
+- 💼 My official email: iamgatlingofficial@gmail.com

 <!---
 davidgatling/davidgatling is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.